 The Portugal NHR provides lucrative tax breaks to foreign residents and has already proven instrumental in attracting more than 10,000 citizens from all over the world.
 In the process, these new residents have alleviated their tax burdens.

 The NHR tax is a win-win for everyone involved.
-Here's what you need to know about the NHR visa in Portugal and whether it's right for you.
+Here's what you need to know about the NHR status in Portugal and whether it's right for you.

 If you're a professional or investor with what Portugal has deemed "high cultural and economic worth," then the NHR could help you keep more of your taxable income.
 Enacted in 2009, the NHR permits substantial tax savings for those who qualify.